Britain's FTSE retreats on weak Chinese, euro zone data

 By Atul Prakash and Francesco Canepa

-LONDON, Nov 20 (Reuters) - Britain’s top share index fell for a second day on Thursday, hit by weak economic data from the euro zone and China and a profit warning from energy supplier Centrica.
+LONDON, Nov 20 (Reuters) - Britain’s top share index fell for second day on Thursday, hit by weak economic data from the euro zone and China, as well as a profit warning from energy supplier Centrica.

 “It’s not surprising that the market is reacting to weak commodity prices and disappointing Chinese data,” said Henk Potts, director of global research at Barclays.